StefRuseva88/StefRuseva88/README.md

 ### Software quality enthusiast 🚀 |  Continuous learner 📖 | Innovation seeker 🔍 | Curious mind 🧩

 <p style="color: #4682B4;">Hello!
-I'm Stefaniya Ruseva, a passionate and detail-oriented manual and automation tester.
+I'm Stef Ruseva, a passionate and detail-oriented manual and automation tester.
 My journey into the tech world began with a fascination for how things work and a desire to make them work even better.</p>

 <p style="color: #4682B4;"></p>